Uko-Dev-Live/Production-Ready-AI-Backend-/README.md

 Add the following to the Project:

-a.
-Scripts to import fake_users.csv automatically
+1. Scripts to import fake_users.csv automatically
-b.
-Helper Makefile for docker commands
+2. Helper Makefile for docker commands
-c.
-Monitoring Celery tasks
+3. Monitoring Celery tasks
-d.
-Extended AI integration samples
+4. Extended AI integration samples
-e.
-Provide a comprehensive description of the Project for README.md file created
+5. Provide a comprehensive description of the Project for README.md file created